semente/summon/README.md

 renaming it adding a numbered `~` suffix.)

 You may sort your dotfiles the way you wish.
-Some people has different setup from different hosts:
+Some people has different setup for different hosts:

 ```
 .